Cadasta/cadasta-docs/en/04-records.md

 #### Location Types {#location-types}

 Location types define the type of location you're uploading.
-The following are defined in the [starndard questionnaire](assets/standard_cadasta_questionnaire_0.2.xlsx):
+The following are defined in the [standard questionnaire](assets/standard_cadasta_questionnaire_0.2.xlsx):

 * **Parcel** - a plot of land.
 * **Community Boundary** - a formal or informal boundary between two groups of people.